12th-Grade and Postgraduate

 Upon completion the Legacy Project, students have learned more about their topic, their community, and most importantly their potential.

-Launch gives students the opportunities to explore outside the classroom and figure out how they fit in the greater world.
+Our 12th-grade and Postgraduate programs give students the opportunities to explore outside the classroom and figure out how they fit in the greater world.
 It’s a great moment to show what they can do and what they know.

 - Kate Saunders,